-All travel insurance providers require you to contact them ASAP in the unlikely event that you need medical treatment, hospitalisation or change travel plans, to inform them of your situation.
+All travel insurance providers require you to contact them as soon as possible in the unlikely event that you need medical treatment, hospitalisation or change travel plans, to inform them of your situation.
 They will then decide the best course of action in regards to further treatment and/or repatriation and make appropriate booking arrangements.
 Our staff in China will be able to assist you in contacting your travel insurance company.
 Wendy Wu Tours can help your to purchase travel insurance.
-Please check the Wendy Wu Tours brochure for more details.